number-25/classletters/content/posts/biology/sjgould/darwins_delay.md

 draft: false
 ---

-> Aside from the wonderful historical reflections, Gould's mention of Arthur Koestler stands out.
-Koestler's campaign against Darwinism-materialism was new to me (I don't know too much detail about him clearly).
-What was on my radar though, was Koestler's role as a "Cultural Cold Warrior" -- one doesn't need to do a world of research to get an idea of his role in the Congress of Cultural Freedom, the early CIA and anticommunist initiatives of the 20th Century.
-One has to wonder about the various ways that an opposition to materialism and the refutation of communism (patently materialist) interweave in ones stance. -- <cite> Dejan </cite>

 # Darwin's Delay

 Few events inspire more speculation than long and unexplained pauses in the activities of